Northeast Hub photo collage

 Leadership

-• Dr. Christina Carnahan, Associate Professor of Special Education, School of Education, Criminal Justice, and Human Services, will serve as CLI.
+• Dr. Christina Carnahan, Associate Professor of Special Education, School of Education, Criminal Justice, and Human Services, serves as CLI

-• Aaron Burdette, Assistant Professor, Biomedical Engineering, College of Engineering and Applied Science, will serve as STEM Faculty Mentor.
+• Aaron Burdette, Assistant Professor, Biomedical Engineering, College of Engineering and Applied Science, serves as STEM Faculty Mentor

 Supports for students with disabilities